AlessandroZ/BeRoot/Linux/README.md

 * if it affects our user or our user's group:
 	* check if we have write permissions on all possible commands (in our example, it will test "service", "iptables", "python" and "/tmp/files.py")
 	* check for GTFOBins
-	* check for GTFOBins + wildcards
 	* check if we can impersonate another user ("su" command)
-		* check write permissions on sensitive files and suid bin for this user
 		* realize again all these checks on the sudoers file using this new user

 Sudo list